 The path soon becomes enclosed in on both sides and leads to a flight of steps.
 Climb the steps and then follow the path as it turns right, eventually leading to the corner of a large field.
 Stay straight on along the bottom (RHS) edge of the field.

-At the far bottom edge of the field follow the path through a wood, with the river once again to the right for a short distance.
+At the far bottom edge of the field follow the path through a wood (at 10 miles), with the river once again to the right for a short distance.
 The path emerges from the wood into a car park in the corner of a large field.

 A path to the right, along the edge of the field, soon turns right to cross a footbridge over the river and within a few hundred yards leads to St John's Jerusalem.
 This is a pretty 17th Century house, parts of which date back to 13th Century.
 It is set in peaceful, secluded gardens and moated by the Darent.
 The site from 1199 was a Commandery of the Knights Hospitaller, where newly joined knights were trained for the Crusades.
 The property was confiscated by Henry VIII during the "Dissolution of the Monasteries".
 The flint chapel is all that remains of the original buildings.
 Today the buildings are in the care of the National Trust, but the house is occupied as a private residence.
 Only the chapel and gardens are open to the public.